setris/notes/git_memo.md

 The general syntax is `revision:filename`.
 There are many ways of specifying a revision (e.g. SHA-1 hash), which you can use in the above example instead of `HEAD`

+### Diff the tips of two branches

+Show what's in b2 that's not in b1:

+    git diff b1..b2

+Show what's in b1 XOR b2 (either in b1 or b2, but not both)

+    git diff b1...b2